cynwong/MonashBootcampWeek5/README.md

 ## Instructions

-Each time block is color coded as shown in table.
+Each time block is colour coded as shown in the table.

 Time State | Color
 ---| ---